studentpragati/studentpragati_Portfolio/README.md

  <h2 align="center">Hi 👋! , I am Pragati</h2>

 ## 👨‍💻 About Me
 Analytical thinker with hands-on experience in Excel and Power BI, with a passion for turning raw data into powerful insights.
 Driven by curiosity and a desire to build intuitive data visualizations and dynamic dashboards.
 Currently enhancing skills in SQL and Python to expand data manipulation and automation capabilities.
-Actively seeking data analytics roles where I can contribute to immediately and grow continuously."
+Actively seeking data analytics roles where I can contribute to immediately and grow continuously.
 <hr />

 ## 📊 GitHub Stats